Negative Pre-activations Differentiate Syntax: Layerwise ablations reveal early layer origins and cumulative error buildup in syntactic structure

 To understand which layers are most crucial for particular grammatical phenomena, and to understand how damage compounds with depth, we split Llama 3.1 8B into eight groups of four successive layers.
 We perform group-wise negative pre-activation ablations to $1\%$ of Wasserstein neurons in each of the layers in the group.
 We then benchmark Llama with only a single group perturbed, or with all layers up to and including a group perturbed.
 Broadly speaking, across both BLiMP and TSE, early layers are much more sensitive to ablation and therefore critical for grammatical function, in line with previous works \citep{tenney2019bert, hewitt2019structural}.

 Specifically for BLiMP, Wasserstein neuron perturbation sharply increases error on ellipsis and subject–verb agreement (Figure \ref{fig:error_layers}a), two constructions requiring non-local dependencies \citep{merchant2013voice, franck2006agreement}.
 Binding and determiner–noun agreement are also affected, albeit to a lesser degree.
-Later layer groups show much weaker effects, suggesting that Wasserstein neurons in the early network establish syntactic scaffolding on which subsequent layers depend.
+Later layer groups show much weaker effects, suggesting that Wasserstein neurons in the early network establish syntactic scaffolding upon which subsequent layers depend.
 When ablations are applied cumulatively, error grows monotonically, especially for ellipsis, subject-verb agreement, determiner–noun agreement, and filler–gap dependencies, demonstrating that local disruptions compound across depth (Fig. \ref{fig:error_layers}b).

 TSE highlights this vulnerability even more strongly.
 Local ablations already produce dramatic degradation, with negative polarity item licensing suffering a striking $20\%$ increase in error from just the perturbation of the first four layers (Fig. \ref{fig:error_layers}c).
-Cumulative ablations raise error across all syntactic classes, consistent with a role for Wasserstein neurons as more general-purpose carriers of grammatical information rather than specifically detecting individual phenomena (Fig. \ref{fig:error_layers}d).
+Furthermore, cumulative ablations raise error across all syntactic classes within TSE (Fig. \ref{fig:error_layers}d).

 These layerwise effects mirror the earlier POS-level findings: disrupting negative pre-activations in Wasserstein neurons disproportionately harms the functional scaffolding of syntax (auxiliaries and determiners), and small early-layer hits compound across depth into broad grammatical failure.
 This analysis suggests an early, sign-specific mechanism that feeds many grammatical constraints.
 To make this concrete, we examine a single Wasserstein neuron in Pythia 1.4B and examine both how it separates nearby inputs and what inputs it is separating.